NETWAYS/foreman-training/configmanagement/03_puppet.md

 </pre>

 !SLIDE smbullets small noprint
-#Puppet Workflow
+# Puppet Workflow

-* Manifests stored on a central Puppet Server
+* Manifests stored on a central Puppet / OpenVox Server
 * Agent collects system information using facter
 * Agent contacts central server with this information
 * Server compiles catalog for agent to realize using an abstraction layer
 * Agent reports back to server
-* Puppet Server transfers reports to other tools
+* Server transfers reports to other tools

 ~~~SECTION:notes~~~